Originally published on Issue 55, January 2018

 On Friday I led Jum‘ah prayers, attended also by some Christians.
 In the afternoon we continued our dialogue programme at the University of Alberta.
 The theme was ‘Contemporary Challenges; Islamic and Christian Responses – The Value of Life’.
 This was led by Dr Chris Huebner and I. It was a well-attended event and was followed by a Q&A.

 On Sunday we had a programme in the Trinity Lutheran Church in Edmonton.
 As it was the 500th anniversary of the Reformation a special service was held.
 Dr Fast Dueck and I were invited to address the congregation during the service.
 It was a very significant invitation because Dr Fast Dueck is a Mennonite Christian and Lutherans have some history with Mennonites.
 Moreover, I was a Muslim.
 We also had prayers by Catholics, Mennonites, Orthodox, Lutherans and Muslims.
-The church was packed and there was very nice atmosphere.
+The church was packed and there was a very nice atmosphere.
 My talk was about ‘Seeing the face of God in other religions’.
-Praise be to God, people were very enthusiastic and afterwards many came to talk and shake hands with me. ( Seeing the face of God in other religions)
+Praise be to God, people were very enthusiastic and afterwards many came to talk and shake hands with me.

 In the evening we had another programme in the First Mennonite church but this one was for the community.
 The speakers were both Chris Huebner and I with David Goa, formerly of Chester Ronning Centre, serving as moderator.
 The theme was ‘Peace Expressions in Islam and Christianity’.